 I found old candles, make-up, magazines, old cleaning products right away.

-Keep throwing as you move on to closets, drawers, and the dreaded basement.
+Keep throwing as you move on to closets, drawers, and especially in the dreaded basement.

-Now you have an organized plan with a list for everything.
+Now you have an organized plan with a list for everything in your house.

 How is it that four-bedroom closets are stuffed full, and the kids took their clothes?